Terms of Service

 2. What the Services are

-The Services are a time-boxed, point-in-time security assessment of the application, code, environments, and materials agreed with you in writing before work begins.
+The Application Security Health Check is a fixed, three-day, point-in-time security assessment of the application, code, environments, and materials agreed with you in writing before work begins.
 The deliverable is a written report setting out our findings and prioritised recommendations and, where included, a discussion to talk them through.

 The Services are not a penetration test, not a comprehensive line-by-line source code audit, and not an assurance, audit, or certification engagement.
 We do not attempt to chain exploits, demonstrate persistence, or otherwise act as a live attacker against your systems.
 The Services are a senior-led, AI-assisted review designed to surface the application security weaknesses most likely to matter in your context within the time available, drawing on our professional judgement about where to look and what to prioritise.

-The fee is payable for the deliverable, not for a number of hours or days.
-We determine the methodology, tooling, and level of effort we apply, using our professional judgement, and we do not commit to a minimum amount of time spent on any engagement.
+The fee is fixed and is payable for the deliverable.
+The three days represent the level of effort we allow for the Health Check; they are not billed or accounted for by the hour.
+We determine the methodology, tooling, and allocation of that effort using our professional judgement.
 Delivery of the agreed report constitutes performance of the Services.

 We deliver the report to you in writing, typically by email or a secure file share we agree.
 The report is deemed accepted if you do not raise a specific written objection within 14 days of delivery.
 Acceptance, or deemed acceptance, completes our performance for that engagement and starts time running for the purposes of any time-limited claim.